Lakshmiec/Lakshmiec/README.md

 ### 🏄‍♀️ Fun Facts

 - 🌍 Lived and worked in three countries (so far!)
-- 🥾 Treks & trails are my reset button
-- 🧠 Sudoku is my meditation
 - 🚀 I believe the best learning happens by doing